linX-project/linX/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run linX-Qt.
+You need the Qt4 run-time libraries to run linx-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/linX-qt (GUI, 32-bit)
+- bin/32/linx-qt (GUI, 32-bit)
-- bin/32/linXd (headless, 32-bit)
+- bin/32/linxd (headless, 32-bit)
-- bin/64/linX-qt (GUI, 64-bit)
+- bin/64/linx-qt (GUI, 64-bit)
-- bin/64/linXd (headless, 64-bit)
+- bin/64/linxd (headless, 64-bit)

 Other Pages